2AM (band): 2021–present: Return with Ballad 21 F/W

 On May 20, 2021, CJ ENM subsidiary Culture Depot announced that 2AM will have a reunion, ending their indefinite hiatus.
-On September 16, the group was set to release a comeback but the release date of their song and album wasn't still decided.
+On September 16, the group was set to release a comeback but the release date of their song and album was not still decided.

 On October 7, 2021, the comeback announcement was made by member Lee Chang-min.
 According to JTBC, the group already recorded two title tracks, one written by Bang Si-hyuk and one by Park Jin-young.

 2AM's fourth EP Ballad 21 F/W was announced on October 12, via the groups brand-new Twitter account, set to be released on November 1 by Culture Depot and Stone Music Entertainment.
 The EP includes five songs, including the title tracks "Should've Known" and "No Good in Good-Bye".

+On March 9, 2022, the group released the single "Though You're Gone", a cover of a song by Jo Jang-hyuk.

+On December 28, 2023, it was revealed that the group would be collaborating with Day6 for a special performance at the 2023 MBC Music Festival on December 31.
+The following day, it was announced that the group would be releasing a new single, "If You Change Your Mind", on January 4, 2024.

+On October 20, 2024, it was announced that the group would have a national concert tour in November called 2AM is Coming to Town.

 Other contributions

 In April 2010, they participated in the original soundtrack of drama series Personal Taste with a ballad titled "바보처럼 (Like A Fool)", which also became a number one hit.

 2AM was chosen to represent Asia on Listen Up!
 The Official 2010 Fifa World Cup Album with the song titled "No. 1".
 The song was digitally released on May 18, 2010.
 In October 2010, the group represented Korea and performed at the 7th Asia Song Festival, organised by Korea Foundation for International Culture Exchange, at the Seoul Olympic Stadium.
-In 2012 they were appointed as ambassadors for the World Conservation Congress.
+In 2012, they were appointed as ambassadors for the World Conservation Congress.